zioproto/istio-aks-example/README.md

 ## Frontend certificate

-The frontend certificate, is the certificate the Application Gateway Ingress will serve to the clients on the Internet.
+The frontend certificate, is the certificate the application gateway will serve to the clients on the Internet.
 For the sake of simplicity we just create a self signed certificate in our Azure Key Vault:

 ```
 export keyvaultname=$(az keyvault list -g keyvault-rg -o json |jq -r '.[0].name')
 az keyvault certificate create --vault-name $keyvaultname -n mycert -p "$(az keyvault certificate get-default-policy -o json)"
 versionedSecretId=$(az keyvault certificate show -n mycert --vault-name $keyvaultname --query "sid" -o tsv)
-unversionedSecretId=$(echo $versionedSecretId | cut -d'/' -f-5) # remove the version from the url\n\n
+unversionedSecretId=$(echo $versionedSecretId | cut -d'/' -f-5) # remove the version from the url
 ```

-These steps create a certificate with `CN=CLIGetDefaultPolicy`.
+The above steps create a certificate with `CN=CLIGetDefaultPolicy`.
 You can modify the default-policy or provide a proper certificate if you wish.

-Now we import that certificate from Azure Key Vault to the Application Gateway.
-To do this we also need to make sure the application-gateway has the permission to read secrets from the Azure Key Vault.
+Now we import that certificate from Azure Key Vault to the application gateway.
+To do this we also need to make sure the application gateway has the permission to read secrets from the Azure Key Vault.

 ```
 # Get the resource group name of the AKS cluster